 1 (2) the secured party's failure to comply with this article does not affect the 2 liability of the person for a deficiency.
 3 (b) [Limitation of liability based on status as secured party.]
 A Subject to subsection 4 (c), a secured party is not liable because of its status as secured party: 5 (1) to a person that is a debtor or obligor, unless the secured party knows: 6 (A) that the person is a debtor or obligor; 7 (B) the identity of the person; and 8 (C) how to communicate with the person; or 9 (2) to a secured party or lienholder that has filed a financing statement against a 10 person, unless the secured party knows: 11 (A) that the person is a debtor; and 12 (B) the identity of the person.
 13 (c) Subsection (b) does not apply 14 15 (f) [When secured party owes duty to duties owed debtor notwithstanding subsection 16 (b).]
-A secured party owes a duty based on its status as a secured party to a person that is a 17 debtor by a secured party that if, at the time the secured party obtains control of a controllable 18 account, controllable electronic record, or controllable payment intangible, the secured party has 19 [notice] [knowledge] that the nature of the collateral or the system in which the collateral is 20 recorded, if any, would prevent the secured party from acquiring the knowledge specified in that 21 subsection , (b)(1)(A), (B), or (C).
-22 Reporter's Note to Draft §§ 9-605 and 9-628 23 24 25 1.
-Liability to unknown persons .
-Practices are developing under which lenders extend secured credit without knowing, or having the ability to discover, the identity of their borrowers.
+A secured party owes a duty based on its status as a secured party to a person that is a 17 debtor by a secured party that if, at the time the secured party obtains control of a controllable 18 account, controllable electronic record, or controllable payment intangible, the secured party has 19 [notice] [knowledge] that the nature of the collateral or the system in which the collateral is 20 [notice] [knowledge] that the nature of the collateral or the system in which the collateral is recorded, if any, would prevent the secured party from acquiring the knowledge specified in that 20 21 recorded, if any, would prevent the secured party from acquiring the knowledge specified in that

-1 Existing Sections 9-605 and 9-628 would excuse these secured parties from having duties to their 2 debtors, including, e.g., the duty to notify the debtor before disposing of the collateral and the 3 duty to account to the debtor for any surplus arising from a disposition.
+Existing Sections 9-605 and 9-628 would excuse these secured parties from having duties to their 1 2 debtors, including, e.g., the duty to notify the debtor before disposing of the collateral and the 3 duty to account to the debtor for any surplus arising from a disposition.
 In many cases these 4 debtors may be aware that their identities are unknown to their secured parties.
 By failing to 5 make their identities and contact information known they, these debtors are knowingly 6 preventing their secured parties from complying with their duties under Article 9.
 However, such 7 debtor complicity notwithstanding, if secured parties were relieved of their duties in these 8 circumstances, arguably it would conflict with the policy of Section 9-602, which prohibits a 9 waiver or variance of many rights of debtors and duties of secured parties.
 10

 11 Comment 2 to Section 9-628 observes, "[w]ithout this group of provisions [in Sections 9-12 605 and 9-628], a secured party could incur liability to unknown persons and under 13 circumstances that would not allow the secured party to protect itself."
 That comment also notes 14 that "[t]he broadened definition of the term 'debtor' underscores the need for these provisions."
-15 For example, a debtor may dispose of collateral subject to a security interest-and, resulting in the 16 transferee becoming a debtor, but the secured party may have no knowledge of the disposition or 17 that the transferee that has thereby become a debtor.
+For example, a debtor may dispose of collateral subject to a security interest-and, resulting in the 15 16 transferee becoming a debtor, but the secured party may have no knowledge of the disposition or 17 that the transferee that has thereby become a debtor.
 In that situation the secured party will have 18 no means of giving notice to or accounting to the transferee debtor.
 Sections 9-605 and 9-628 19 contemplate such situations by relieving the secured party of its duties to the debtor.
 20